Halloween: The Curse of Michael Myers: Alternate versions

 "[It is] Gothic and creepy, but you kind of lose the intensity of where we've been ...
 I think we could've gone in and given it more intensity and more of a scare [factor]."

 — —Writer Farrands on the film's finale in the original cut, which was ultimately re-written and re-shot.

 The original workprint cut of the film that screened for test audiences became known colloquially as The Producer's Cut, and features approximately 45 minutes of alternate footage and numerous other differences, ranging from scores and musical cues to substantial shifts in plot, particularly in the film's conclusion.
-In a retrospective interview, Farrands described the finale in this cut of the film a "creepy" and "Gothic," but conceded that it lacked intensity.
+In a retrospective interview, Farrands described the finale in this cut of the film as "creepy" and "Gothic", but conceded that it lacked intensity.
 According to Wayne Byrne, author of You Can't Kill the Boogeyman: The Ongoing Halloween Saga—13 Movies and Counting (2025), neither the theatrical cut nor The Producer's Cut reflect screenwriter Farrands's original vision of the film.

 In the finale of The Producer's Cut, Kara awakens at Smith's Grove Sanitarium on a concrete slab, surrounded by the cult's members, including Mrs. Blankenship, Wynn's secretary Dawn, and other Haddonfield residents.
 Wynn conducts a ceremony in which Michael will kill Steven as a final sacrifice of innocent blood, after which the curse will pass on to Danny with Kara as his first sacrifice.
 Kara stalls by appealing to Michael with the revelation that Steven is his biological child.
 Tommy takes Wynn hostage and forces the cult to free Kara and the children.
 Pursued by Michael, they run through the sanitarium to a locked gate.
 Tommy uses the power of the ancient runes to stop Michael in his tracks as Loomis helps them escape.
 After telling the others he has unfinished business, Loomis finds what appears to be Michael lying on the floor.
 He removes the mask to reveal Wynn, with whom Michael switched clothes and then escaped.
 As he dies, Wynn passes on the Thorn symbol, which appears on Loomis' wrist.
 Realizing that he is the new cult leader, Loomis screams in despair (this is heard as ambient noise in the final frame of the theatrical cut).
 Michael is shown escaping into the night in Wynn's Man in Black outfit.